 Application of statistics to practical business and economic problems.
-Includes sampling, point and interval estimates, hypothesis testing using the normal, t,f and chi-square distributions, analysis of variance, correlation, and simple and multiple regression.
-All business majors must have completed BUS 203 with a "C" or better if intending to complete a Clark AA degree.
-All other majors must have completed BUS 203 or MATH 203 with a "C" or better.
+Includes sampling, point and interval estimates, hypothesis testing using the normal, t, f and chi-square distributions, analysis of variance, correlation, and simple and multiple regression.
 Knowledge of Excel recommended.
 Prerequisite: Completion of BUS 203 or MATH 203 with a "C" or better or consent of Instructional Unit.
-[Q, SE]
+[SE]